dentarg/auth0-blog/_posts/2017-05-25-creating-your-first-cakephp-app.markdown

 ## Configuring the database

-This application will require some info about users to be stored in the database since we intend setting up authentication.
-We'll set up the underlying MySQL database for our game of thrones app.
+This application will require some info about users to be stored in the database since we intend to set up authentication.
+We'll set up the underlying MySQL database for our Game of Thrones app.

 Open up **config/app** file, and scroll down to the `DataSources` key.
 Put in the username and password for accessing your MySQL database.
 Also, create a database called `got` and reference the name here: